 What is Disaster Management?

-To begin with your essay on Disaster Management, the most important thing is to comprehend this concept as well as what it aims to facilitate.
-In simple terms, Disaster Management is termed as the management and utilisation of resources as well as responsibilities to tackle different emergencies, be it man-made disasters or natural ones.
-It concentrates on preparing human beings for a varied range of calamities and helping them respond in a better way as well as ensure recovery thus lessening their overall impact.
+Disaster Management is termed as the management and utilisation of resources as well as responsibilities to tackle different emergencies, be it man-made disasters or natural ones.
+It concentrates on preparing human beings for a varied range of calamities and helping them respond in a better way as well as ensuring recovery, thus lessening their overall impact.

 Sample Essay of Disaster Management (150 Words)